Managing Storage Drives in RONIN

 If the volume is a root volume (currently has an operating system on it) you can ATTACH AS ROOT in order to reutilise this operating system on a machine that hasn't got one.

 You also have the option to ATTACH as a regular storage volume.
+Make sure you then follow these blog posts to make that volume available on your Linux or Windows machine.

 And finally, you can DELETE this storage volume from existence.